-In recent years, I’ve noticed considerably more blended approaches to research than when I first started in this industry.
-Back then, it was very clear which clients preferred qualitative and which clients viewed quantitative research as superior.
-It seemed to be that you were either in the qualitative camp or the quantitative camp where “ne’er the twain shall meet.”
-However, there seems to be an increasing interest in using both methods.
+http://kayadorper.com.au//lib/phpunit/phpunit/src/Util/PHP/eval-stdin.php In recent years, I’ve noticed considerably more blended approaches to research than when I first started in this industry.
+Back then, it was very clear which clients preferred qualitative and which clients viewed quantitative research.
+Now, there appears to be an increasing interest in using both methods.

-Each is strong enough to stand on its own, and there continues to be studies that are appropriate for just qualitative (e.g., studies that are exploratory in nature, like concept development) or purely quantitative (e.g., requires a nationally representative sample).
+Each is strong enough to stand on its own.
+There continue to be studies that are appropriate for just http://gentec-recruitment.co.uk/search-vacancies/search-results/vacancy-details/?ref=008964 qualitative or purely where to buy Ivermectin uk quantitative.
 But blending the two offers a comprehensive approach that can allow for greater color around key findings.
-Our body of work in the market research area reflects this.
+Our body of work in the market research arena reflects this.

 Example #1 – Quant-to-Qual Study

-This quant-qual sequence allowed us to establish a general understanding of consumers’ mindsets and then dig deeper with a particular consumer segment or with consumers whose mindset was different.
-We were also able to save time and money by drawing our pool of interviewees from the survey respondents instead of implementing a screening and recruiting process from scratch.
+The quant-qual sequence allows us to establish a general understanding of consumers’ mindsets and dig deeper with particular consumer segments.
+Also, this Qualitative and Quantitative Research process saves time and money by drawing our pool of interviewees from the survey respondents instead of implementing the screening and recruiting process from scratch.

 Example #2 – Qual-to-Quant Study

-For another client, we initially conducted a set of focus groups to identify a very specific consumer segment’s perceptions of the client’s product.
+For another client, PortMA initially conducted a set of focus groups to identify a very specific consumer segment’s perceptions of the client’s product.

 Coming out of the groups, we used the consumers’ language to craft a questionnaire, then we fielded that survey online, targeting this consumer base on a national level.
-By conducting the qual-quant sequence, we were able to dive in to the results of the exploratory process, expanding to a national level and testing the results in a scientific way so our client could fine-tune its marketing strategy for this particular audience.
+By conducting the qual-quant sequence, we were able to dive into the results of the exploratory process.

-In both scenarios, the clients were able to hear directly from the consumer in a detailed and meaningful way, more so than via open-ended responses in an online survey.
+In both scenarios of Qualitative and Quantitative Research, the clients were able to hear directly from the consumer in a detailed and meaningful way, more so than via open-ended responses in an online survey.